SquareScreamYT/conlangs/README.md

 Un sehema hujin
 1SG see.PRS.NEG dog
 I am not seeing a dog
-\* Negation is special as it changes the e in suffixes to an a, if there is no suffix it adds -ne
+\* it changes the e in suffixes to an a, if there is no suffix it adds -ja

-Un sehemege hujin
+Un sehemi hujin
 1SG see.PRS.POSB dog
 I might be seeing a dog
+\* it changes the e in suffixes to an i, if there is no suffix it adds -wi

-Un sehemeke hujin
+Un sehemo hujin
 1SG see.PRS.ABIL dog
 I can see a dog
+\* it changes the e in suffixes to an o, if there is no suffix it adds -jo